-One of the biggest holidays of the year is just around the corner and if you are celebrating and school is still in session, here are some fun arts and crafts, classroom ideas teachers may like to do with their students this week.
+One of the biggest holidays of the year is just around the corner.
+If you are celebrating and school is still in session, here are some fun arts and crafts, classroom activities teachers may like to do with their students this week.

 These different activities are designed to also boost creativity and knowledge, as well as be interactive and joyous.
 Feel free to adjust the theme to make it more suitable for your class.

-The snowman is one of the key components for this time of year and there are so many activities you can do that are snowman-themed.
+The snowman is one of the key components for this time of year.
+There are so many activities you can do that are snowman-themed.
 Craft activities such as handprint snowman cards are just so adorable to create (and we are sure their parents will love them!)
-There is also the famous snowman created from toilet paper rolls which are easy to do.
+There is also the famous snowman created from toilet paper rolls which is easy to do.

-Another straightforward activity you can do, especially if your students are younger, is by saving some bottle caps of different sizes with paint and getting them to make snowmen using the caps.
+Another straightforward activity you can do, especially if your students are younger, is by saving some bottle caps.
+Get different sizes with paint and get them to make snowmen using the caps.
 It will be a fantastic and creative snowman painting!

 For those of you who live in areas where there is snow, of course, one of the best ways to make a snowman is to actually make a real snowman!
 Your students will always remember this day, and you can possibly add in a harmless snowball fight.